sharkdp/minicpp/README.md

 ./run
 ```

 3. Edit `main.cpp`.
-Save to file to trigger a new compile-and-run cycle
+Save to file to trigger a new compile-and-run cycle.

 ## Install